-We currently work with over 18,000 qualified and experienced teachers, across England and Wales, who also offer their skills as high quality home tutors.
+We currently work with over 18,000 qualified and experienced teachers, across the UK, who also offer their skills as high quality home tutors.
 All are subject-specialists, professional, reliable, up-to-date with Examination Boards and the current demands of a changing curriculum.
 If you are a qualified teacher, we would be delighted if you would consider joining our team today.

 If you are a qualified teacher or lecturer (still teaching full-time, part-time or otherwise) and are interested in providing high quality home tuition in your local area, to increase your income, skills and job satisfaction; we would be delighted if you would consider joining our large professional team.
 Each teacher receive a professional fee of between £35ph to £60ph, transferred directly into their bank account, at the end of each month.
-Teachers To Your Home is the appointed agent of the teacher, who is self-employed as a tutor, acting as consultant for Teacher To Your Home Ltd.
+Teachers To Your Home is the appointed agent of the teacher, who is self-employed as a tutor, acting as a consultant for Teachers To Your Home.

 Complete the on-line form below to register with us.
 We do not charge any registration fee, nor are there are any ongoing costs at all for our teachers.
 You may also choose to upload any supporting document that you have available eg. your CV.